johnno1962/InjectionIII/README.md

 This start-over implementation of [Injection for Xcode](https://github.com/johnno1962/injectionforxcode) has been built into a standalone app: `InjectionIII.app` which runs in the status bar and is [available from the Mac App Store](https://itunes.apple.com/app/injectioniii/id1380446739?mt=12).

-**Stop Press:**, The functionality of InjectionIII is now  available as a Swift Package in the [HotReloading Project](https://github.com/johnno1962/HotReloading).
-No need to download the app, just add this project to yours and add a one line "Run Script" "Build Phase" as described in the README.md.
+**Stop Press:** The functionality of InjectionIII is now  available as a Swift Package in the [HotReloading Project](https://github.com/johnno1962/HotReloading).
+No need to download the app, just add this project to yours and add a short "Run Script" "Build Phase" as described in the README.md.

 This README includes descriptions of some newer features that are only available in more recent